dwf/rescued-scipy-wiki/Conferences/TXUncon2008Schedule.rst

-  An introduction to [`http://zenoss.com`_ Zenoss], a Python-powered systems management and monitoring platform - Matt Ray (Zenoss)
+  An introduction to `Zenoss <http://zenoss.com>`_, a Python-powered systems management and monitoring platform - Matt Ray (Zenoss)

 -------------------------